• Skip to Content

 9. Explain behavioral and psychological factors that affect a population’s health

-10. Explain the social, political and economic determinants of health and how they contribute to population health and health inequities
+10. Explain the cultural, social, political, and economic determinants of health and how the determinants relate to population health and health inequities

 11. Explain how globalization affects global burdens of disease